bitv-api/bitv-api.github.io/source/index.html.md

 `/v1/order/orders\n`

-`AccessKeyId=e2xxxxxx-99xxxxxx-84xxxxxx-7xxxx&SignatureMethod=HmacSHA256&SignatureVersion=2&Timestamp=2017-05-11T15%3A19%3A30&order-id=1234567890`
+`AccessKeyId=e2xxxxxx-99xxxxxx-84xxxxxx-7xxxx&SignatureMethod=HmacSHA256&SignatureVersion=2&Timestamp=2017-05-11T15% 3A19%3A30&order-id=1234567890`

-**7. Generate a digital signature using the "Request String" obtained from the previous step and your secret key.**
+**7. Generate a digital signature with the "request string" created in the previous step and your Secret Key**

-1. Use the HmacSHA256 hash function with the request string and your API secret key as parameters to obtain the hash value.
+1. Use the request string from the previous step and the API private key as two parameters, call the HmacSHA256 hash function to obtain the hash value.
-2. Base64-encode the hash value to obtain the digital signature for this API call.
+2. Base-64 encode this hash value to get the digital signature for this API call.

 `4F65x5A2bLyMWVQj3Aqp+B4w+ivaA7n5Oi2SuYtCJ9o=`

-**8. Add the generated digital signature to the request.**
+**8. Include the generated digital signature in your request**

-For REST interfaces:
+For Rest API:

-1. Add all the required authentication parameters to the path parameters of the API call.
+1. Add all required authentication parameters to the path parameters of the interface call
-2. URL-encode the digital signature and add it as a path parameter.
-The parameter name is "Signature".
+2. URL encode the digital signature and add it to the path parameters, with the parameter name as "Signature".

-Finally, the API request sent to the server should be:
+Ultimately, the API request sent to the server should look like this:

 `https://api.bitv.com/v1/order/orders?AccessKeyId=e2xxxxxx-99xxxxxx-84xxxxxx-7xxxx&order-id=1234567890&SignatureMethod=HmacSHA256&SignatureVersion=2&Timestamp=2017-05-11T15%3A19%3A30&Signature=4F65x5A2bLyMWVQj3Aqp%2BB4w%2BivaA7n5Oi2SuYtCJ9o%3D`

-For WebSocket interfaces:
+For WebSocket interface:

-1. Fill in the parameters and signature in the required JSON format.
+1. Fill in the parameters and signature as per the required JSON format.
 2. The parameters in the JSON request do not need to be URL-encoded.

 For example: